Key takeaways

 }

 A 20 ms window at 48 kHz is 960 frames — short enough to catch a fast consonant, long enough for a stable RMS estimate.
-For speech you can go up to 50 ms without hurting accuracy.
+For speech you can stretch to 50 ms without hurting accuracy.
+On any iPhone from the last few years this scan runs at roughly 1 minute of 48 kHz audio per 60 ms of CPU.

 Segmenting — thresholds that ship well

-- Minimum silence duration: 300 ms. Shorter values clip natural word gaps; longer values miss real pauses.
+- Minimum silence duration: 300 ms. Shorter clips natural word gaps; longer misses real pauses.

 - Padding around cuts: 80 ms before and after a cut to preserve the attack of the next word.

-- Fade duration: 20–50 ms to avoid clicks.
-Short enough to be inaudible, long enough to mask any zero-crossing discontinuity.
+- Fade duration: 20–50 ms to avoid clicks — short enough to be inaudible, long enough to mask the zero-crossing discontinuity.

 struct Segment {